-The taxonomy heatmap (Figure 2) was the most valuable vizualation to this collaboration, because it allowed the resource managers to filter the large observed species list down to on a particular set of key taxa.
-The heatmap showed that this pilot study detected 36 of the 70 key metazoan taxa monitored by the managers at the species level, and the remaining 34 at the genus, family, or order level.
-This indicates that eDNA-based studies can likely supplement ongoing management efforts and provide new insights into the spatial and temporal distributions of these key species.
-The value of ranacapa in this scenario was to quickly sort through long species lists generated in by eDNA sequencing to highlight the strengths and areas for concern in using eDNA to monitor diversity in the Channel Islands.
+The taxonomy heatmap (Figure 2) was the most valuable visualization to this collaboration, because it allowed the resource managers to filter the large observed species list down to a particular set of key taxa that they regularly monitor.
+The heatmap showed that this pilot study detected 36 of the 70 key metazoan taxa at the species level, and the remaining 34 at the genus, family, or order level.
+This indicates that eDNA-based studies can likely supplement ongoing management efforts and provide new insights into the spatial and temporal distributions of these species.
+The value of ranacapa in this scenario was to quickly sort through long species lists generated in by eDNA sequencing to highlight the strengths weaknesses in using eDNA to monitor diversity in the Channel Islands.
 The data from this study are packaged as the demo dataset for the ranacapa Shiny web-app and are available online at XXX.

 Use Case 2: How ranacapa helps undergraduate environmental microbiology students pursue sophisticated microbiome analyses

 We expect ranacapa’s exploratory visualizations and the accompanying explanations to help researchers introducing ecology concepts and analyses in classrooms or other informal education settings.
-For example, ranacapa was used by a research-based environmental microbiology course at UCLA (Shapiro et al. 2015), in which students used eDNA metabarcoding to study the impact of a local wildfire on the plant and soil microbial community.
+For example, ranacapa was used by a research-based environmental microbiology course at UCLA (Shapiro et al. 2015) in which students used eDNA metabarcoding to study the impact of a local wildfire on the plant and soil microbial community.
 The goal of this twenty-week course was to provide undergraduate students an authentic experience in basic microbiology and microbial community ecology research.
-Over the first ten weeks of the course, the instructional team, which included eDNA research scientists, extracted total DNA from student-collected soil samples and sequenced the ITS2 (Gu et al. 2013) and 16S SSU RNA (Caporaso et al. 2012) metabarcoding region to characterize the plant, bacterial, and archaeal communities.
+Over the first ten weeks the instructional team, which included eDNA research scientists, extracted total DNA from student-collected soil samples and sequenced the ITS2 (Gu et al. 2013) and 16S SSU RNA (Caporaso et al. 2012) metabarcoding region to characterize the plant, bacterial, and archaeal communities.
 The instructional team processed sequences and assigned taxonomy using the Anacapa toolkit.

-Once taxonomy tables were generated, the students were introduced to eDNA data exploration and simple statistical analyses using ranacapa.
-A key strength of using ranacapa was that despite having no prior bioinformatics experience, students could begin exploring the biodiversity in their samples in a matter of minutes by using the online instance of Shiny app (http://gauravsk.shinyapps.io/ranacapa).
-This allowed the instructors to focus their time with the students on biological questions rather than on troubleshooting bioinformatics problems, as had been the case in previous sessions of the course.
-The course instructors noted that quickly visualizing eDNA data in ranacapa helped students explore the basic structure of the dataset and begin to understand the relationships between community profile and the various metadata they had collected in the field.
+Students were introduced to the structure of eDNA results and were taught to explore data and perform simple statistical analyses using ranacapa.
+A key benefit of using ranacapa was that despite having no prior bioinformatics experience, students could begin exploring the biodiversity in their samples in a matter of minutes by using the online instance of Shiny app (http://gauravsk.shinyapps.io/ranacapa).
+This allowed the instructors to focus their time with the students on biological questions- rather than on troubleshooting bioinformatics problems, as had been the case in previous sessions of the course.
+The course instructors noted that visualizing eDNA data in ranacapa helped students understand the relationships between community profile and the various metadata they had collected in the field.
 By significantly reducing the time and difficulty in visualizing basic biodiversity patterns, ranacapa helped students develop and pursue more sophisticated analyses during the remainder of the course, using most sophisticated tools such as STAMP [] and PiCrust [].
 The taxonomy tables and metadata files used in this course are available online at XXXX.

 Summary and Future Directions